 Your tax code is used by your employer or pension provider to work out how much tax to take from your pay or pension.

-HM Revenue & Customs (HMRC) works out your tax code and sends it to your employer or pension provider.
+The code is worked out by HM Revenue and Customs (HMRC), who sends it to your employer or pension provider.

 Your tax code will be made up of:

 - numbers - these refer to how much income you can have before you pay tax

 - usually one letter - it refers to your situation and how it affects your tax-free Personal Allowance